United States : Safety by City

 Exercise a bit of additional caution when you are in this area after dark.
 In general, use good common sense, and you will be able to navigate without any concern.

-Be careful with pickpockets, during festivals, and cultural events in the city; they are activated.
+Be careful with pickpockets, during festivals, and cultural events in the city.

 Do not carry anything in the back pockets of your pants and always watch your belongings.